Delay propagation patterns in Japan's domestic air transport network: Conclusion

 We also revealed unique characteristics in the delay causality networks that deviated from the corresponding randomized networks.
-While \cite{du2018delay} also compared randomized networks and reported bidirectionality in the delay propagation, our analysis leveraging the directed configuration model \citep{newman2001random} is more rigorous than the previous study.
-As a result, we have concluded that the delay propagation tends to be unidirectional, which is the opposite conclusion in \cite{du2018delay}.
+While \cite{du2018delay} also compared randomized networks and reported bidirectionality in the delay propagation, our analysis utilized the directed configuration model \citep{newman2001random} to generate randomized networks with the same degree distributions.
+As a result, we found that when the influence of degree distribution is removed, the delay propagation tends to be unidirectional.
 Moreover, we found that this property is universal regardless of the amount of delays and the airlines.
+This result is contrary to the conclusions of \cite{du2018delay}.
+However, it should be noted that our findings may not necessarily generalize to other air transport systems.
 Furthermore, we discovered that the specific network motifs appear more (or less) frequently in the delay causality networks than the corresponding randomized counterparts.
-Specifically, three network motifs, i.e., \textit{three chain}, \textit{feed-forward loop}, and \textit{uplinked mutual dyad}, tend to appear more frequently than expected in the randomized networks.
 These results suggest that delays tend to propagate in a unidirectional way.
 The results also suggest that the delays spread to a third airport from both airports when bidirectional propagation occurs within a pair of airports.
 The network motifs that tend to appear less frequently than in the randomized networks exhibit patterns opposite to these tendencies, supporting our conclusions.
 We also revealed that this characteristic is more profound in the groups with more significant delays.
-These findings suggest that delays tend to propagate following specific directional patterns, which could significantly contribute to predicting and controlling air traffic delays.
-For example, it might be possible to predict and control the spread of delays by observing network motifs in real-time, which is exciting and worth investigating.
+These findings suggest that delays tend to propagate following specific directional patterns, which could significantly contribute to predicting air traffic delays.
+For example, real-time monitoring of the delay-indicative network motifs that have been identified in this study could enhance the accuracy of predicting delay propagation.
+In the context of the Japanese aviation system, while previous research has focused on delays at the airport level, particularly at hub airports like Haneda, our findings on network motifs offer a completely new perspective on delay propagation at the network level.